Complaint Management Software for Regulated Industries

 Complaint Investigation and CAPA Linkage: A Single Traceable Record Chain

 Every complaint that requires investigation and reveals a quality system failure should generate a CAPA.
 In practice, that connection depends on a quality professional remembering to initiate the CAPA, linking it to the complaint record, and maintaining the connection as both records progress.
-In a system where complaint records and CAPA records live in different places, that connection is frequently lost — the complaint closes, the CAPA is opened separately, and six months later, nobody can reconstruct the chain from the customer complaint to the systemic corrective action taken.
+In a system where complaint records and CAPA records live in different applications, that connection is frequently lost — the complaint closes, the CAPA is opened separately, and six months later nobody can reconstruct the chain from the customer complaint to the systemic corrective action taken.

 eLeaP creates the complaint-to-CAPA link structurally.
 When a complaint investigation concludes that the complaint represents a quality system failure — a manufacturing defect, a process control gap, a supplier quality failure — the CAPA is initiated directly from within the complaint record.
 The complaint description, the investigation findings, and the identified quality system failure carry forward into the CAPA record as the originating input.
 The complaint record shows the linked CAPA status in real time.
 The CAPA record references the complaint as its originating input.

 Complaint trending is a native analytical function in eLeaP’s complaint management module.
 When multiple complaints reference the same device model, the same drug product lot family, the same failure mode, or the same complaint type, the trend surfaces in the complaint trending dashboard.
-Complaint trends that indicate a systemic product quality issue generate notifications for quality management review and, where the trend meets the CAPA threshold, can initiate a CAPA directly from the trending view with all contributing complaint records linked.
+Complaint trends indicating a systemic product quality issue generate notifications for quality management review and, where the trend meets the CAPA threshold, can initiate a CAPA directly from the trending view with all contributing complaint records linked.
 A manufacturer that waits for a regulatory inspection to identify a complaint trend has missed the signal that the quality system should have surfaced proactively.

 Evaluating Complaint Management Software for Regulated Industries: Five Questions